31% of businesses have fully automated at least one function. —McKinsey

 The helpdesk system comes with workflows to read and extract text from emails for tickets with a templated message body.

 These extracted tags may be assigned to an agent and then to custom fields on the ticket.
-This allows you to report on these fields, build queues, utilize notification templates, or further automate your ticketing system by employing these auto-populated custom fields.
+This allows you to report on these fields, build queues, utilize notification templates, or further automate your Ticketing software by employing these auto-populated custom fields.

 Helpdesk workflow template